stephenFox1911/Group-N-Go/server/views/bower_components/bootstrap-material-design/README.md

 # Plugins

-Material Design for Bootstrap comes with styling support for various external scripts:
+Material Design for Bootstrap comes with styling support for various external scripts.
+At the moment only two scripts are supported but others will come:

 ### SnackbarJS